arif98741/sslcommerz/README.md

 ```

 ### IPN Listener (Step 4,5)
-After filling the card information and submission in the sslcommerz window it will send a IPN notificaion to your
+After filling the card information and submission in the sslcommerz window it will send a IPN notification to your
 specified IPN url.
 To grab the notification use the following code.
 For more details [see here](https://developer.sslcommerz.com/docs.html)

 ```php